General Wildlife Information

 Living with Wildlife Information

-For general information about living with wildlife in the Town of Brookline, please download Living with Wildlife in Brookline (PDF).
+For general information about living with wildlife in the Town of Brookline, please contact the Parks and Open Space Division.
 For specific information on eastern coyotes and other mammals, as well as Canada geese, wild turkeys and other birds, please view the specific wildlife information webpage.

 For further assistance, please contact the Brookline Police Department and the Animal Control Officer at 617-730-2222, or contact MassWildlife, within the Massachusetts Division of Fisheries and Wildlife at 508-389-6300.